Will your American auto insurance cover you in Canada?

 Driving into Canada with only your driver’s license is not going to cut it.
 Although your coverage does transfer to Canada, you will need more documentation.
 Below are the items you may need in order to drive into Canada:

 Proof of insurance can vary.
-You should be clear to drive with your insurance card but having proof of coverage limits are recommended.
+You should be clear to drive with your insurance card but having proof of coverage limits is recommended.
 Our best recommendation is to bring your entire policy declaration page and information in case the border patrol officer you encounter requests it.
 Occasionally, they will want to see where it states in your policy your insurance will cover you when you’re driving in Canada.
 In this case, your insurance company can be a good resource.